• Skip to Content

 Tsinghua DrPH Program Overview

-The JHU-Tsinghua Doctor of Public Health program is a cohort-based program administered collaboratively between the Department of Health Policy and Management at Johns Hopkins University and the Institute for Hospital Management at Tsinghua University, with support from the Capital Healthcare Group.
+The JHU-Tsinghua Doctor of Public Health program is a cohort-based program administered collaboratively between the Department of Health Policy and Management (HPM) at Johns Hopkins University and the Institute for Hospital Management at Tsinghua University, with support from the Capital Healthcare Group.
 Students undertake the Healthcare Management and Leadership track within the Health Policy and Management concentration of the School-wide DrPH program.
-Courses for the cohort program are offered in Beijing, China and Baltimore, Maryland, with limited online coursework.
+Courses for the cohort program are offered in Beijing, China, and Baltimore, Maryland, with limited online coursework.

 The mission of the DrPH program within the Bloomberg School of Public Health is to prepare graduates to advance the public's health through the integration and application of a broad range of knowledge and skills in leadership, practice, policy analysis, management, and professional communication, coupled with preparation in a specific public health field.